Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 13 Januari 2026 17.37.37 UTC
+- WIB: Selasa, 13 Januari 2026 18.30.34 UTC
-- WITA: Selasa, 13 Januari 2026 18.37.37 UTC
+- WITA: Selasa, 13 Januari 2026 19.30.34 UTC
-- WIT: Selasa, 13 Januari 2026 19.37.37 UTC
+- WIT: Selasa, 13 Januari 2026 20.30.34 UTC

 Kutipan Inspiratif:
-"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: success
+Kategori: technology